Teacher's Guide: How to Use a Smart Board in the Classroom

 Three Innovative Methods of Teaching for High School Educators

 Innovative methods of teaching are a goal of many educators.
 Teaching students in ways that keep them engaged and interested in the material can sometimes be a challenge.
-This proves especially true when it comes to high school students.
-In the short-attention span world we live in, it can be harder than ever to keep high school students excited and engrossed in learning what they’re there to learn.
+In the short-attention span world we live in, it can be harder than ever to keep high school students excited and engrossed in learning.

 Finding new and innovative methods of teaching is a crucial skill for high school teachers.
-Brain research has shown that certain methods and approaches can truly enhance the learning process for students.
+Brain research has shown that certain methods and approaches can truly enhance the learning process.
 Applying innovative learning and attention-management techniques to classes is a win-win for both students and teachers.

 A list of disconnected facts will not lead to a deep understanding in students or an integration of knowledge from one situation to another.
 Knowledge that is organized and connected to concepts with a goal of mastery, including the ability to visualize the concepts, can lead to the ability to transfer knowledge and lead to a deeper, longer-term understanding of what is taught.